top of page

 "What makes the space extra special are the framed dust jackets covering the walls.
 From Ta Nehisi Coates’ The Water Dancer, to What We Talk About When We Talk About Anne Frank by Nathan Englander, to The War Before the War by Andrew Delbanco, the books represented vary in genre, style, and subject.
 What they have in common is that they were written, at least in part, in the Hungarian Pastry Shop."

 "Ockerbloom has created a unique browsable database that explores book censorship past and present and seeks to connect readers with the books themselves.
-This new Banned Books database is one of many personal projects Ockerbloom pursues in his free time to connect with and serve people outside the Penn community, including scholars and students around the world."
+This database is one of many personal projects Ockerbloom pursues connect with and serve people outside the Penn community, including scholars and students around the world."

 "At the end of the day, the Mercantile Library remains central to what makes this historic preservation project so special.
 Chamlee is excited for the Mercantile to become a truly mixed-use building: a place where people live, work, and take in culture."